 Amazing moist and fluffy Healthy Zucchini Muffins!
 Whole grain and sweetened with coconut sugar.
 Freezer friendly plus easily made vegan!

-Is there anything better than a kitchen just oozing with the aroma of freshly baked muffers?
+Is there anything better than a kitchen just oozing with the aroma of freshly baked muffins?
 The kind that's packed with warming (dare I say fall?) spices like cinnamon and nutmeg?
-Eeeee I'm tickled just thinking about it!
+I'm tickled just thinking about it!

 Don't think we're not bejeweling these with oodles of chocolate chips, though.
 I'd never not!

-Baker extraordinaire Sally taught me that baking muffins initially at a higher temperature and then reducing the heat helps create those beautifully domed muffins.
-They rise like crazy in the beginning so you don't end up with a flattish muffin.
+- Bake, starting with a high temp: Baker pro Sally taught me that baking muffins initially at a higher temperature and then lowering the heat helps create those beautifully domed muffins.
+They rise like crazy in the beginning!

 I'm using most of my favorite main ingredients in these muffs so they're delish and healthy.